ibmresilient/resilient-community-apps/fn_service_now/README.md

 ```

 ### Pre-Process Script:
-* This example defines and uses the `dict_to_json_str` function to allow us to easily set optional_fields we want to send to ServiceNow
+* This example defines and uses the `dict_to_json_str` function to allow us to easily set optional_fields we want to send to ServiceNow.
-* We also make use of user inputs from Rule Activity Fields by using: `rule.properties.sn_initial_note`
+* We also make use of user inputs from Rule Activity Fields by using: `rule.properties.sn_initial_note`.
 * In the supplied example Workflow, there are 3 Functions chained together, with this Function being the third.
 We use the output of the first and second functions here:
   ```python